IBM/zopeneditor-sample/README.md

 ## Setting preferences

+Before using the IDE, you can set preferences that control the characteristics of your environment.

 ### Setting workspace preferences and user preferences

-You can set your workspace preferences and user preferences by clicking `File > Settings > Preferences`, both of which are represented in JSON format.
+You can set your workspace preferences and user preferences by clicking `File > Settings > Open Preferences`, both of which are represented in JSON format.

 - Workspace preferences: Apply to the current workspace and stored inside the `.theia` directory at the root of that workspace.
 If you share the workspace with other users through Git, the settings can be shared if the settings are intended to be the same for all users.
 You would set preferences that should apply regardless of who makes the edits, such as the Tab size, and path names for includes and other preferences.